quadrismegistus/hashstash/README.md

 HashStash provides various utility functions for encoding, serialization, and more.
 These utilities are used internally but can also be helpful for advanced users.
 Some key utilities include:

-- `cached_result`: A decorator for caching function results
+- `stashed_result`: A decorator for caching function results
 - `Encoder` and `Decoder` classes for handling data encoding and decoding
 - `Serializer` and `Deserializer` classes for object serialization